AICC/CMI-5_Spec_Current/client/index.md

           - The langstring used by the AU ( Example: "en-US" )
           - The actitityType (Example: "http://adlnet.gov/expapi/activities/assessment")
           - The name of the AU (Example: "ADL AU Example 1")
-          - The description of the AU (Example : "This is a simple of an AU.")
+          - The description of the AU (Example : "This is a sample of an AU.")

     1. Issue the initialized Statement